wasabibob/demo-py-app/README.md

 ## Run

-Run the built image in docker on in your local environment from the terminal window or from docker desktop application.
+Run the built image in docker on in your local environment from the terminal window or from docker desktop application\
+Once running, you can see the app by opening a browser and browsing to **localhost:5500**

 ### In a terminal